 How the Learjet 25 fits into the Learjet 20 story

-Learjet 25 is the representative branch of the Learjet 20 family, capturing the long-range early branch that best captures the family’s classic identity.
+Learjet 25 is a partially retired member of the Learjet 20 family, known for the long-range early branch that best captures the family’s classic identity.

 Service entry